georgicodes/linux_bootcamp/README.md

 	* Character device drivers
 	* `sysctl` - Jessie

-## Advanced Topics - 15mins +
+## Advanced Topics
-1. Advanced - Jessie
+1. Advanced - Jessie - 15mins +
 	* How to use `strace` for diagnostics and debugging
 	* What is a namespace?
 	* How to use ‘livepatch’
 	* Controlling hardware with `ioctl`

-## Summary - 5 mins
+## Summary
-1. Summary - Georgi
+1. Summary - All - 5 mins
 	* Finale exercise!
 	* Where can I learn more?